Battle of Talas: Strategic consequences

-The immediate effects of the battle are disputed.
-Some scholars believe it was of no strategic importance while others believe and emphasize its role in the cessation of Tang expansion as well as establishing Abbasid domination over the Silk Road up to Transoxiana.

-According to one perspective espoused by historians such as Xue Zongzheng, James Frankel, Richard Foltz, James A. Millward, Peter C. Perdue, and Li Sheng, the Abbasid victory was of limited or insignificant strategic consequence.
-While the Abbasid victory secured the permanent establishment of islam up to the Amu Syr region and caused the decline of Central Asian Buddhism, Chinese involvement in eastern Central Asia did not end.
-Because the Abbasids did not advance any further after the battle, no significant loss or gain of territory occurred for the Tang and the borders remained relatively unchanged.
-The Muslims continued to solidify their control over western Central Asia and viewed the battle as a mere border skirmish.
+From one perspective, the battle has been interpreted to be of great significance.
+The Arab-Islamic civilization prevailed over the Chinese civilization in Transoxania, consolidating Abbasid control of the region and the Silk Road, severing the alliance between the Chinese and the Turks, leading the submission and Islamization of the Turkic principalities, and forcing the Tang withdraw from Central Asia west of Xinjiang, marking the decline of the Tang Empire.
+Another perspective argues that the battle was of no strategic importance.
+The Abbasid victory secured the permanent establishment of Islam up to the Amu Syr region and caused the decline of Central Asian Buddhism, but no significant loss or gain of territory occurred and the borders remained relatively unchanged.
+The Muslims continued to solidify their control over western Central Asia and the battle was viewed as a mere border skirmish.
 Relations between the Abbasids and the Tang went back to normal almost immediately and four visits by Arab envoys to the Tang court are recorded from 752 to 753.
-According to Millward and Perdue as well as Chinese historians Bai Shouyi and Xue Zongzheng, the battle was of no significant importance on a strategic level and it was the An Lushan rebellion in 755 that actually ended the Tang presence in Central Asia and forced them to withdraw from the northwestern frontier.

-On the other hand, according to the Russian Orientalist Vasily Bartold, American historian Elton L. Daniel, Muhammad S. Olimat, and other Arab historians such as Farouk Omar, Abdulaziz al-Douri, Sadiq Joudah, Shakir Mustafa, and Muhammad Mahmoud Khalaf, the Battle of Talas was of great significance, as the Arab-Islamic civilization prevailed over the Chinese in Transoxiana.
-The Abbasids succeeded in forcing the Tang to withdraw from Transoxiana, pushing them back to the Dzungarian route, thereby consolidating Abbasid rule in the region.
-The Abbasids also secured control of the Silk Road and severed the alliance between the Chinese and the Turks, eliminating the Turkish threat to their authority.
-The Tang defeat at Talas, in conjunction with the An Lushan Rebellion, made the Chinese withdrawal from Central Asia permanent.
+In 755, the An Lushan rebellion forced the Tang to withdraw troops from the Protectorate General to Pacify the West, ending their presence in Central Asia.

 The Chinese historian Bai notes that at the same time that the Battle of Talas was taking place, the Tang also sent an army to Suyab and consolidated Chinese control over the Turgesh.
 Tang commander Feng Changqing, who replaced Gao Xianzhi, recaptured Gilgit two years later.
 Shash (Tashkent) re-established its vassal status in 753 when its ruler received titles from the Tang.
 Central Asian states under Muslim control, such as Samarkand, continued to request aid from the Tang against the Abbasids.
 Ferghana, which participated in the battle earlier, joined the central Asian auxiliaries with the Chinese army and entered Gansu under summons during the An Lushan Rebellion in 756.